GlebKruchkov/warehouse-CW-model/README.md

 - [x] Development of algorithms for optimizing the placement of goods in a warehouse with a price we speed up the processing of orders and efficient utilization of space;

+Robots move around the warehouse according to Dijkstra’s algorithm, while delivering boxes of orders (TEST3-SIMSIM).
+Robots cannot overtake each other.
+Boxes from the channel are picked up from below and placed on top.

 # Installation and usage

 This model can be built by ROSS by sym-linking it into the ROSS/models directory and building with `-DROSS_BUILD_MODELS=ON`